 Alberta Health monitors all supportive living and long-term care accommodations for compliance to the accommodation standards, minimally on an annual basis.
 The purpose of the accommodation standards is to ensure accommodations maintain a high quality of accommodation services (e.g. meals, building maintenance, security and housekeeping) that promote the safety, security, and quality of life of Albertans living in those accommodations.

 In addition, Alberta Health audits a sample of continuing care accommodations each year, including long-term care accommodations, for compliance with the Continuing Care Health Standards and applicable Infection Prevention and Control Standards.
-As audits are completed, they will be posted as links on this website.

 The Supportive Living Accommodation Licensing Act, defines supportive living accommodations and the licensing requirements.
 The Supportive Living Accommodation Regulation contains the standards that supportive living accommodations are required to comply to.